Seizures and Driving

-Losing your driver’s license can have a huge impact on your life, particularly aspects such as employment, getting to and from work, maintaining social contact and accessing everyday needs.
+Losing your driver’s license can have a huge impact on your life, particularly aspects such as getting to and from work, driving family around, maintaining social contact and accessing everyday needs.

 Sudden loss of consciousness that can happen during a seizure clearly impairs the ability to control a vehicle.
 The guidelines concerning seizures and driving may seem severe a tragic accident can have much more severe consequences.

 There are some seizure types that do not affect driving ability – as long as the person takes their medication as prescribed.
 Your doctor and the driving licensing guidelines should explain this.

 Getting the right diagnosis of your seizure type is important.
-It means the right management is started, and review for driving safely can be clarified.
-Any person who has seizures should see a neurologist so the risk of further seizures and the need for treatment can be decided.
+It means the right management is started, and review for driving safely can be determined.
+Any person who has had a seizure should see a neurologist so the risk of further seizures and the need for treatment can be decided.

 You will also need to be responsible for your treatment by continuing medications to manage the seizures; otherwise your license will not be renewed or will be revoked.

 To get your license back:

 You must have been free of seizures for the specified period (see Medical Standards below)

 - You must continue to take antiepileptic medication regularly when prescribed